lehins/tutorials/git/Gitlab.md

 ## Configure git

 One of the first things to do upon clean install of git is to configure the user.
-Email shoul dmatch the one on gitlab, then all of the commits will be match up together the gitlab user:
+Email should match the one on gitlab, then all of the commits will be matched up together with the gitlab user:

 ```
 $ git config --global user.email my-email@example.com
 $ git config --global user.name "FistName LastName"
 ```

-Next one is a very useful global list og ignore patterns:
+Next one is a very useful global list of ignore patterns:

 ```
 $ git config --global core.excludesfile $HOME/.gitignore_global
 ```

-And check current settings (instead of above commands it's possible to simply modify the file):
+To check current settings or modify settings manually instead of above commands simply modify the file:

 ```
 $ cat ~/.gitconfig